 October 26-30, 2020

-In addition to the great substantive program we have put together, we also want to extend an invitation to join us at our receptions on Monday, Wednesday and Thursday evenings.
-The cocktail parties are a wonderful opportunity to renew friendships with colleagues and network with the region’s leading tax practitioners.
-We also encourage you to meet and thank our sponsors.
-Their support and generosity plays an important part in delivering programs that are exceptional both in quality and value.
+A vital part of the Institute is the networking opportunities it provides.
+Please join us at our receptions on Monday, Wednesday and Thursday evenings.
+The cocktail parties are a wonderful venue for renewing friendships with colleagues and connecting with the region’s leading tax practitioners.
+We also encourage you to introduce yourself to our sponsors.
+Their generous support enables us to produce this top notch Institute at exceptional value.

 Southern Federal Tax Institute